tim80411/nest-todo-list/README.md

 Although we can completely control exceptions by implementing a custom exception filter, we may want to try using the custom HttpException first.

 For example:
-If we just want to add a timeStamp, that is no need for using custom exception filter.
+If we just want to add a timestamp, that is no need for using a custom exception filter.